franciscomartinezdelrio/vctsfr/cran-comments.md

-## Resubmission:

-This is a resubmission.
-In this version I have:

-* Omitted the redundant *in R* from the title
-* Changed the way the description field starts
-* Removed the \donrunt{} in the examples of GUI_collection function

-We have not included references in de description field because our package is a tool not described anywhere.

 ## Test environments
-* local Windows install, R 4.2.3
+* local Windows install, R 4.3.2
-* Windows development version
-* Windows Server 2022, R-devel, 64 bit
+* Windows Server devel, 32/64 bit
-* MacOS
+* Some linux flavors

 ## R CMD check results

-0 errors | 0 warnings | 1 note

-* This is a new release so 1 note is expected.
+There were no ERRORs, WARNINGs or NOTEs.

+## Downstream dependencies
+The changes made to this package have no effect in downstream dependencies.